rutsatz/echo3ext20/README.txt

 =============
 If you want to make some changes to this project, you can set the environment like below:
 1) Use eclipse to open the project.
-2) Run "ant war" at the first time.
+2) Run "ant war" at the first time, to expand the ExtJS and patch it.
 3) Run "ant -DisDev=true run-server" at console.
+The -DisDev=true set "isDev" property, which prevents the "clean" target being run, meaning that ExtJS will not be re-expanded.
+   It will take much fewer time to build and run.
 4) Change some codes.
 5) Press Ctrl+C at the console.
-6) Run "ant -DisDev=true run-server" at console again
+6) Run "ant -DisDev=true run-server" at console again.
-7) View your changes
+7) View your changes.
 8) Repeat step 4 to 7.
 Welcome to contribute to the project. ;)